 If you just want to do a character Self-Evaluation, you can do:

-a.
-4th Step of the 12 Step Program: “Made a fearless moral inventory of ourselves”.
-Most newcomers just write everything they think is wrong with them (character defects) & all the wrong things they’ve done (bad actions).
+a. the 4th Step of the 12 Step Program: “Made a fearless moral inventory of ourselves”.
+Most newcomers just write everything they think is wrong with them (personality defects) & all the wrong things they’ve done (bad actions).
 Actually it’s supposed to include our strengths, skills & gifts, but ACoAs rarely think to do that.

 • This can be done with an outline such as the AA version at “Step12.com”

 • or done ‘freehand’, as things come to you.
 Then later you can categorize them for clarity.

 b.
 AL-ANON‘s “The Blueprint for Progress” booklet & online

 This chart may seem sketchy, but can be quite powerful.
 Because it’s so visual & simple it’s hard to miss the obvious – trauma & repetitions of trauma.
 You may:

 • find yourself reluctant to start , OR you may fill in some & then drop it.
 This is most likely because it’s painful & you’re shying away from facing the pain – doing it alone can be hard